Cause Marketing Programs + Events // IMVU

 Cause marketing, education and giving programs

 When I first interviewed at IMVU, I spitballed the idea that there was a win-win-win opportunity for the brand to partner with the sorts of organizations that would be resonant and helpful to its audience.
 What about partnering with It Gets Better Project, I asked?
 They could get their message of hope and resources to a relevant audience, IMVU could get the brand love and loyalty for having made a not-just-token nod to our queer community.
 And if our donation to them included microdonations made by IMVU users purchasing virtual-goods-for-donation, we’d help our users connect with and feel they’d contributed to the nonprofit.
-Six months later, the idea had gotten approval from the top and we begun our 2020 Cause Marketing campaigns.
+Six months later, the idea had gotten approval from the top, and we began our 2020 Cause Marketing campaigns.